dmyersturnbull/dmyersturnbull.github.io/content/posts/macos-setup.md

 and/or [Atom](https://atom.io/) (`brew install atom`).
 Make an account on [GitHub](https://github.com/) and request access to any orgs you need.

+And a couple of silly things:
+- Show hidden files: Run `defaults write com.apple.Finder AppleShowAllFiles true`.
+- Show filename extensions: Do this in Finder → Settings → Advanced.

 ### Shell profile